Esri/offline-editor-js/doc/howtousetiles.md

 The second approach is if you need to be able to restart or reload your application offline and only works with `ArcGISTiledMapServiceLayer`.

+For detecting whether the browser is online, offline or listen for connection changes we recommend the [Offline.js](http://github.hubspot.com/offline/docs/welcome/) library.

 You should also be aware that there are storage limitations imposed by the browser and the device operating system.
 There is a brief discussion on this at the bottom of the document.

 ## Approach 1 - ArcGIS.com or tiled Map

 Approach #1 is for intermittent offline use cases and it uses the `offline-tiles-basic-min.js` library.
 This approach will not allow you to reload or restart the application while offline.
-The `tiles-indexed-db.html` sample is a working example of how to implement offline patterns and practices with an ArcGIS.com basemap.
+The `tiles-indexed-db.html` sample is a working example of how to implement offline patterns and practices with an ArcGIS.com Web map.

 **Step 1** Include the `offline-tiles-basic-min.js` library in your app.